Fully packed quantum loop model on the square lattice: phase diagram and application for Rydberg atoms: Experimental proposal and Discussion

-where $i$ and $j$ are the site labels, $n_i=0,~1$ is the density operator to probe the ground state or Rydberg state, respectively, and $\sigma^x$ is the tunneling term to connect the two states.
-If we only consider the nearest-neighbour (NN) interactions, and the NN runs over the bonds of the 2d checkerboard lattice~\cite{shannonCyclic2004} in Fig.~\ref{fig:fig5}.
-Assume the quantum fluctuations are very small ($h\ll V$), at a probable chemical potential with $1/2$ filling, the Rydberg atom configurations have to obey the "ice rule" — every state with exactly two occupied and two empty sites in per tetrahedron (cross linked square)~\cite{paulingThe1935}.
-Such configurations can be mapped to QLM studied here.
+The QLM on square lattice can be realized in the Rydberg arrays experiments, which have recently been utilized to probe topological order in QDMs~\cite{satzingerRealizing2021,semeghiniProbing2021}.
+The effective Hamiltonian of Rydberg arrays is~\cite{saffmanQuantum2010, browaeysMany2020}. $H_{\rm R}=h \sum_{i} \sigma^x_i -\mu \sum_{i} n_i + V\sum_{i>j}\frac{n_i n_j}{|i-j|^6}$, where $i$ and $j$ are the site labels, $n_i=0,~1$ is the density operator to probe the ground state or Rydberg state, respectively, and $\sigma^x$ is the tunneling term to connect the two states.
+If we only consider the nearest-neighbour (NN) interactions, and the NN runs over the bonds of the 2D checkerboard lattice~\cite{shannonCyclic2004} in Fig.~\ref{fig:fig5}.
+Under the competing between the Rydberg blockade (favoring one particle in Rydberg radius) and chemical potential (inducing more occupied particles), the Rydberg atom configurations will obey the ``ice rule" in certain parameter region---every state with exactly two occupied and two empty sites per tetrahedron (cross linked plaquette)~\cite{paulingThe1935}, i.e., there are two particles in the Rydberg radius.
+The kind of local constraint has been realized both in experiment~\cite{semeghiniProbing2021} and numerical simulations of Rydberg Hamiltonian~\cite{samajdarQuantum2021,yanEmergent2023}.

-Any excitation breaks the "ice rule" will lead a huge energy cost and create gapped spinons at the scale of $V$.
-Therefore, the quantum fluctuations within the "ice rule" becomes the low energy excitations, that is the 4th order term of the $h$, i.e., $h^4 (\sigma^+_i\sigma^-_j\sigma^+_k\sigma^-_l+\sigma^-_i\sigma^+_j\sigma^-_k\sigma^+_l)$, where the $i,~j,~k,~l$ are the sites labeled in a plaquette.
+In the $h \ll V$ case, any excitation breaks the ``ice rule" will lead a huge energy cost at the scale of $V$.
+Therefore, the quantum fluctuations within the ``ice rule" becomes the low energy excitations, that is the 4th order term of the $h$, i.e., $h^4 (\sigma^+_i\sigma^-_j\sigma^+_k\sigma^-_l+\sigma^-_i\sigma^+_j\sigma^-_k\sigma^+_l)$, where the $i,~j,~k,~l$ are the sites labeled in a plaquette.
 Thus, the low energy effective model in this case is the QLM in Eq.~\eqref{eq:eq1}.
-In this way, the LN, RP and SP phases and their interesting phase transitions, the {\it hidden} nature of the RP as a new quantum state of matter, and the intricate RG flow of with marginal operator in the effective height action, can all be investigated in experiments.
+In this way, the LN, RP and SP states and their interesting phase transitions, the {\it hidden} nature of the RP as a new quantum state of matter, and the intricate RG flow with a marginal operator in the effective height action, can all be investigated in the Rydberg atom experiments.